guyogev/guyogev.github.io/_posts/2018-12-28-preformance-and-devtools.md

 At this routine

 1. Focus on **performance warning indications**.
-2. Zoom on the area, search for the JS **call stack** root, and its file.
+2. Zoom on the area, search for the JS **call stack** root, and it's file.
 3. We find the file **network** request
 4. **Block** the request or all requests from the same domain

-At the next screencast, we pin point *pub_ads_impl.js* script as a bottle neck, and block its its domain.
+At the next screencast, we pin point *pub_ads_impl.js* script as a bottle neck, and block it's domain.

 <p class="video-container">
   <iframe src="https://www.youtube.com/embed/sW7n9ImFNYk"